 - Cost of chemicals and seeds: Be it the fertilisers, crop protection chemicals or even the seeds for cultivation, farming has become expensive for the already indebted farmers.

 - Costs of Agricultural equipment: The input costs, moreover, aren’t limited to the basic raw materials.
 Using agricultural equipment and machinery like tractors, submersible pumps etc adds to the already surging costs.
 Besides, these secondary inputs have themselves become less affordable for the small and marginal farmers.

 - Labour costs: Likewise, hiring labourers and animals is getting costlier too.
 While this may reflect an improvement in the socio-economic status of the labourers, driven primarily by MGNERGA and hike in minimum basic income, this has not gone too well with boosting the agriculture sector.

 - NCRB data points out that in 2474 suicides out of the studied 3000 farmer suicides in 2015 the victims had unpaid loans from local banks.
 This is clear enough an indication for drawing correlations between the two.
 Whether or not the banks had been harassing them, however, is a long-drawn debate and needs more specific empirical evidence.

-- Moreover, a shift away from usual trend also revealed that of the loans taken by these farmers, only 9.8% were loans from money-lenders.
+- Moreover, a shift away from the usual trend also revealed that of the loans taken by these farmers, only 9.8% were loaned from money-lenders.
 Thus the pressure or muscle-power of money-lenders could be far from being a major driving force, as is otherwise perceived.

 - Another source of strong linkages between farmer suicides and indebtedness is reflected from the spread of the two.
 While Maharashtra had 1293 suicides for indebtedness, Karnataka had 946.
 Note that both these states saw one of the highest incidences of farmer suicides as well as indebtedness.